btholt/complete-intro-to-react-v8/lessons/13-typescript/I-refactor-breed-list.md

 ```

 - We need to type the parameter as an Animal.
 If we're going to assert it's an animal we have to have that type follow it around.
-- We need to use `as` here to tell TypeScript we explictly we expect it to be a length 2 array with the first item being a string array (which could be empty) and the second item being a loading status.
+- We need to use `as` here to tell TypeScript we explictly expect it to be a length 2 array with the first item being a string array (which could be empty) and the second item being a loading status.
 Otherwise TypeScript thinks it's a heterogenous array where any item could be any of those types.